Summer 2014 Tuesday and Friday Family Nights

 - What would you do if you spotted a baby musk ox, alone, way up north along Alaska's Haul Road?
 You'd probably hope that the mother or the herd would return for her.
 When that didn't happen, employees of Alyeska Pipeline Service Company rescued her and eventually took baby musk ox Katie to her new home at the Alaska Zoo.
 Dianne Barske, award-winning writer and artist of several animal-related children's books, will talk about how she was asked to write and illustrate the story, Saving Katie, for her most recent book and will show several of her paintings published in the book.
 Meet the musk ox of the Alaska Zoo after Dianne’s presentation.

-TALK July 1: "Summer Wilderness Safety", Andy Ramano, Executive Director, North America Outdoor Institute
+TALK July 1: "Summer Wilderness Safety", Andy Romano, Executive Director, North America Outdoor Institute *ASL INTERPRETED

 - Wilderness First Responder and member of the Mat-SAR search and resuce team, Andy Ramano will discuss summer wilderness safety.
 Venture out on your next summer wilderness journey prepared for what Alaska might throw your way!